2083 Lawrenceville Road, Lawrenceville, NJ 08648-3099

 - Barbara Franz (1999) “Ethnic Identity in Flux: Bosnian Refugee Resettlement in Austria and the United States” Paper presented at the Fourth Annual Convention of the Association for the Study of Nationalities (ANS) at Columbia University, New York City.

 - Barbara Franz, “City vs. State: sub-national and national policies pertaining inclusion and exclusion of transnational agents in global spaces”

-- Barbara Franz principal immigration specialist for the project Serious Beats (http://igw.tuwien.ac.at/seriousbeats/Serious_Beats/About.html) (in cooperation with Gerit Götzenbrucker, University of Vienna, Austria, financed by the Vienna Science and Technology Fund (WWTF) under the project title “Internet Use and friendship structures of young migrants in Vienna: the Question for Diversity within Social Networks and Online Social Games” € 302.000,--
+- Barbara Franz principal immigration specialist for the project Serious Beats (2010-2012) received award by the WWTF (Science and Technology Fund) for innovative research, design and inter disciplinary work (http://igw.tuwien.ac.at/seriousbeats/Serious_Beats/About.html) (in cooperation with Gerit Götzenbrucker, University of Vienna, Austria, financed by the Vienna Science and Technology Fund (WWTF) under the project title “Internet Use and friendship structures of young migrants in Vienna: the Question for Diversity within Social Networks and Online Social Games” € 302.000,--

 - American Federation of Teachers (AFL-CIO)